-Tropical Biodiversity Field Course (BIOC51H3S) Winter Semester 2015 Syllabus
+Tropical Biodiversity Field Course (BIOC51H3S) Winter Semester 2017 Syllabus

 Instructor: Dr. Nathan Lovejoy Office: SW552.
-Email: lovejoy@utsc.utoronto.ca Teaching Assistant: Matthew Kolmann Office: SW552.
-Email: matthew.kolmann@mail.utoronto.ca Campus Lectures: UTSC Campus lectures (IC120): Tuesdays 1100-1200 (weekly prior to field trip, with one or two meetings after we return from field trip) Field trip: Caño Palma Biological Station, Tortuguero, Costa Rica Departing approximately Friday, February 13 Returning to Toronto, approximately Sunday, February 22 (final times of arrival and departure subject to airfares/flight schedules) Prerequisites: Permission from instructor (Nathan Lovejoy); prior coursework: BIOB50H3, BIOB51H3, BIOB52H3.
-Note: Students will also need to complete any University of Toronto mandatory training related to participation in field activities and animal ethics.
-Text: Required reading: Tropical Nature: Life and Death in the Rain Forests of Central and South America , by Adrian Forsyth (approx. cost: \$15).
-Handouts and readings will be provided in class or on the intranet.
+Email: lovejoy@utsc.utoronto.ca Teaching Assistant: JP Fontelle Office: SW552.
+Email: jp.fontenelle@mail.utoronto.ca Campus Lectures: UTSC campus lectures/workshops (location TBD): Wednesdays 1300- 1400 (weekly prior to field trip, with one or two meetings after we return from field trip) Field trip: Caño Palma Biological Station, Tortuguero, Costa Rica Departing approximately Friday, February 17 Returning to Toronto, approximately Sunday, February 26 (final times of arrival and departure subject to airfares/flight schedules) Prerequisites: Permission from instructor (Nathan Lovejoy); prior coursework: BIOB50H3, BIOB51H3, BIOB52H3.
+Note: Students will also need to complete any University of Toronto mandated training related to participation in field activities and animal ethics.
+Also, students will need to fill out university and field station required application forms, documents, and legal waivers, Text: Handouts and readings will be provided in class or on the intranet.
 Students may want to purchase field guides, details to be provided.
 Description: This is an intense experiential-learning course geared towards upper-level undergraduates interested in field research in the tropics.
 Students will explore both practical aspects of field biological research, and conceptual topics related to tropical biodiversity.
 The emphasis for the course will be on aquatic habitats, since the Caño Palma field station offers excellent access to a variety of aquatic environments.
 In particular, we will focus on freshwater fishes of Costa Rica and Central America.
 While considerable information is available for other vertebrate groups in this area (e.g., birds, mammals, amphibians and reptiles), the fish fauna is more poorly known, thus our research will directly contribute to ongoing scientific and conservation efforts to understand the biodiversity near the Caño Palma station.
 Students will also participate in activities that introduce other components of the local flora and fauna (potentially including plants, insects, birds, mammals, reptiles, and amphibians).